ThatMG393/legacy-vulkanmod/README.md

  - xCollateral: for the original VulkanMod

 # License
-Haven't got any time to pick a proper license but it will probably be the same as VulkanMod's license.
+Haven't got any time to change to a proper license but it will probably be the same as VulkanMod's license.